zygos/wd-material/material/3-frameworks/2-typing-testing/1-typescript.md

 - [Detect Pangram](https://www.codewars.com/kata/545cedaa9943f7fe7b000048/train/typescript)
 - [Mexican Wave](https://www.codewars.com/kata/58f5c63f1e26ecda7e000029/train/typescript)

 **Note:** These competitive environments often elevate various clever or overly terse solutions that try to squeeze as much as possible into a single line of code.
 While this is a fun exercise, there are better practices for real-world code.
 In real-world code, you should strive for readability and maintainability, not for the shortest possible solution to impress your peers.
-So use a grain of salt when evaluating the practicality of some observed patterns.
+So, use a grain of salt when evaluating the practicality of some observed patterns.

 ## Introduction to Generics (0.5 hours)

-In TypeScript, types can be defined in a way where they accept other types as arguments.
+In TypeScript, types can be defined to allow them to accept other types as arguments.
 This is called **generics**.
 There are some commonly used generics in TypeScript, such as `Array<T>` and `Promise<T>`.
 You can read them as:

 ```ts
 // an array of T, whatever T is